-denote the corresponding \text{$K_2$-q.c.\ }pseudo-conjugacy obtained in Theorem~\ref{pseudo-conj}.
-The hyperbolic distance between the parameters $c_{n-1}$ and $\tilde{c}_{n-1}$ in the truncated primary wake containing $c_{n-1}$ and $\tilde{c}_{n-1}$, $W(\eta(\eps))$, is bounded by some $M(\eps)$ depending only on $\eps$ and the combinatorial class $\mathcal{SL}$.
-That is because $c_{n-1}$ and $\tilde{c}_{n-1}$ belong to a finite number of truncated limbs which is a compact subset of $W(\eta(\eps))$.
-It has been proved in \cite{Ly97}, Theorem I, that modulus of the top annulus $Q^1\setminus P^1$ is uniformly bounded below depending only on the combinatorial class $\mathcal{SL}$.
-The same proof, based one continuous dependence of certain rays on the parameter and compactness of the class $\mathcal{SL}$, works for unicritical polynomials as well.
-Therefore, by Proposition~\ref{unifrom-pseudo-conj}, dilatation of the pseudo-conjugacy obtained in Theorem~\ref{pseudo-conj} is uniformly bounded by some constant $K_2$ depending only on $\eps$ and $\mathcal{SL}$.
+denote the $K_2$-q.c.\ pseudo-conjugacy one obtains from Theorem~\ref{pseudo-conj}.
+The distance between the parameters $c_{n-1}$ and $\tilde{c}_{n-1}$ with respect to the hyperbolic metric on the truncated primary wake containing $c_{n-1}$ and $\tilde{c}_{n-1}$, $W(\eta(\eps))$, is bounded by some $M$ depending only on the combinatorial class $\mathcal{SL}$.
+That is because $c_{n-1}$ and $\tilde{c}_{n-1}$ belong to a compact subset of $W(\eta(\eps))$ consisting of a finite number of truncated limbs.
+It has been proved in \cite{Ly97}, Theorem I, that $\mod (Q^1\setminus P^1)$ is uniformly bounded away from zero depending only on the combinatorial class $\mathcal{SL}$.
+The same proof, based on the continuous dependence of certain rays on the parameter and compactness of the class $\mathcal{SL}$, works for the unicritical polynomials as well.
+Therefore, by Proposition~\ref{unifrom-pseudo-conj}, $\Dil (\Bh_{n-1})$ is uniformly bounded by some constant $K_2$ depending only on $\eps$ and the class $\mathcal{SL}$.